501st Separate Naval Infantry Battalion: Siege of Mariupol

 During the outbreak of the Russian Invasion of Ukraine, the 501st, as part of the 36th, was tasked with the defense of Mariupol.
 As the battle developed into a siege, the unit was tasked with the defense of the Illich industrial works.
 The unit operated independently and had a runner sent from the 36th for status reports.
-However, when the runner arrived in the Illich works, the 501st was nowhere to be found.
-Their weapons, food, personal effects and other items were left, and it was as if the entire battalion had disappeared.
+However, when the runner arrived at the Illich works, the 501st was nowhere to be found.
+Their weapons, food, personal effects, and other items were left, and it was as if the entire battalion had disappeared.
 It was not until April 4 that Russia reported that the 501st had surrendered.
 The loss of the 501st meant that the defenders of Mariupol could no longer defend the entire perimeter of the city, and instead had to rely on a series of strongholds throughout the city.

 The State Bureau of Investigation (DBR) opened an investigation into the battalion's commanders, uncovering that Kostiantyn Bezsmertnyi had spread pro-Russian propaganda to his men, received payments from Russian intelligence, and defected with the condition that the battalion and officers would be transferred to the Donetsk People's Republic.
 Bezsmertnyi continues to operate as a collaborator, visiting Ukrainian POW camps near his hometown of Berdiansk to try and coerce POWs to sign with the Russian army.

 Initially, Ukraine treated all 277 members of the unit as defectors and cut off payments to their families.
 However, this policy was reversed after the release of Ukrainian POWs who interviewed members of the 501st and shared that the personnel were duped by their commanding officers, namely Bezsmertnyi and Mykola Biriukov, as well as several junior officers, were told that they were evacuating via a humanitarian corridor, and did not realize they were being sent to POW camps until after they were on busses.